ninabarzh/broomstick/content/posts/frozen-north.md

 Hun Sen retired in 2023, handing power to his son, Hun Manet, who largely continues his father’s policies.
 Cambodia remains a one-party state with tight control over politics, media, and civil society.

-The seamless transition to his son demonstrates the frozen king’s dynasty principle: power preserved not through merit but inheritance, perpetuating stagnation under the veneer of change.
+The smooth transition to his son demonstrates the frozen king’s dynasty principle: power preserved not through merit but inheritance, perpetuating stagnation under the veneer of change.

 Today’s Cambodia is stable, but it lacks Civic life.
 Opposition exists only in exodus.
 Hun Sen built institutions—but always with himself at their heart.